alex7777777/my_funktion/README.md

 # my_funktion
-Here are my functions for preparing and analyzing CRM data.
+Here are my public functions for preparing and analyzing CRM data.